jdevera/subdue/README.rst

 Setting up a sub
 ----------------

-Cd into the root directory of a sub and type:
+Once your sub is created, run:

 .. code:: bash

-    $ SUB_NAME init
+    $ SUB_NAME/bin/SUBNAME init

-This will show you the steps required to setup the sub.
+This will show you the steps required to set up the sub.
 This normally involves adding a call to a special form of ``init`` from one of your shell's startup files.
 That call generates code for your shell that takes care of adding the directory of the main command to the ``PATH``.
 It also sets up shell completion and the *eval-command* feature described later in this document.

 ..
 Tip::
     Alternatively, to gain some speed, you can choose to run the provided steps manually once and store their output in the shell startup file.
-This however has a drawback: any updates provided in subsequent versions of Subdue will not be applied.
+There is, however, a trade-off: If subsequent versions of subdue provide updates to the shell init code, you will not get them.

 Anatomy of a sub
 ----------------

-The following directories and files are contained in a *sub*'s directory:
+The following directories and files are contained in a *sub*:

 ``bin/``
-    This **optional** directory contains the main script for this *sub*, it has the same name as the *sub*
+    This **optional** directory contains the main script for this *sub*, which has the same name as the *sub*

 ``commands/``
     This directory contains the scripts or binaries (anything that can be executed) that will be exposed as subcommands of the *sub*.
 It can also contain other directories, which will be considered as **subcommand containers**.